VolitionRx Limited Announces P - GuruFocus.com

 PR Newswire

-HENDERSON, Nev., May 31, 2023 /PRNewswire/ -- VolitionRx Limited (NYSE AMERICAN: VNRX) ("Volition" or the "Company"), a multi-national epigenetics company, announced today that it has commenced an underwritten public offering of shares of its common stock.
-In addition, Volition intends to grant the underwriters a 30-day option to purchase up to an additional 15% of the number of shares of common stock offered in the offering at the public offering price, less underwriting discounts and commissions.
-All of the shares of common stock in the offering are being offered by Volition.
-The final terms of the proposed offering will depend on market and other conditions, and there can be no assurance as to whether or when the offering may be completed, or as to the actual size or terms of the offering.
+HENDERSON, Nev., June 1, 2023 /PRNewswire/ -- VolitionRx Limited (NYSE AMERICAN: VNRX) ("Volition" or the "Company"), a multi-national epigenetics company, announced today the pricing of an underwritten public offering of 13,000,000 shares of its common stock at a public offering price of $1.27 per share.
+The gross proceeds to Volition from the offering, before deducting underwriting commissions and other estimated offering expenses payable by Volition, are expected to be $16.5 million.
+In addition, Volition has granted the underwriters a 30-day option to purchase up to an additional 1,950,000 shares of its common stock at the public offering price, less underwriting discounts and commissions, to cover over-allotments in connection with the offering.
+All of the shares of common stock in the offering were offered by Volition.
+The offering is expected to close on or about June 5, 2023, subject to the satisfaction of customary closing conditions.

 Volition intends to use the net proceeds from the offering for research and continued product development, clinical studies, product commercialization, working capital and other general corporate purposes, including potential strategic acquisitions.